PhilippMatthes/neural-greenscreen/README.md

 # Setup

-- Check your webcam dimensions and change the code if your webcam is higher resolution than 1280 x 720 (Automatic detection is in progress)
+- Check your webcam dimensions and change the code (and the background) if your webcam has a higher resolution than 1280 x 720
 - Build neural-greenscreen in Xcode
-- Copy neuralGreenscreenMain.plugin into `/Library/CoreMediaIO/Plug-Ins/DAL`
+- Copy `neuralGreenscreenMain.plugin` into `/Library/CoreMediaIO/Plug-Ins/DAL`
 - Open app that uses your webcam and choose Neural Greenscreen as camera input

-You should see the background being removed.
+You should see the background being replaced.

 # Troubleshooting